CMU-Perceptual-Computing-Lab/openpose/doc/installation/README.md

 #### Windows
 In order to build the project, select and run only one of the 2 following alternatives.

+- **CMake-GUI alternative (recommended)**:
+    1. Open the Visual Studio solution (Windows) by clicking in `Open Project` in CMake (or alternatively `build/OpenPose.sln`).
+Then, set the configuration from `Debug` to `Release`.
+    2. Press <kbd>F7</kbd> (or `Build` menu and click on `Build Solution`).
+    3. **Important for Python version**: Make sure not to skip step 2, it is not enough to click on <kbd>F5</kbd> (Run), you must also `Build Solution` for the Python bindings to be generated.
-1. **CMake-GUI alternative (recommended)**: Open the Visual Studio solution (Windows) by clicking in `Open Project` in CMake (or alternatively `build/OpenPose.sln`).
-Then, set the configuration from `Debug` to `Release` and press F7 (or `Build`, `Build Solution`).
-After it has compiled, and if you have a webcam, you can press the green triangle icon (alternatively <kbd>F5</kbd>) to run OpenPose with the default settings on the webcam.
+    4. After it has compiled, and if you have a webcam, you can press the green triangle icon (alternatively <kbd>F5</kbd>) to run the OpenPose demo with the default settings on the webcam.

-2. Command-line build alternative (not recommended).
+- Command-line build alternative (not recommended).
 NOTE: The command line alternative is not officially supported, but it was added in [GitHub issue #1198](https://github.com/CMU-Perceptual-Computing-Lab/openpose/issues/1198).
 For any questions or bug report about this command-line version, comment in that GitHub issue.
     1. Run "MSVS 2019 Developer Command Console"
     ```batch
     openpose\mkdir  build